DETAILED ACTION

 Designing primers and probes to amplify and detect specific target nucleic acids identified in the prior art (including reverse complements), which are equivalents to those taught in the art was well-known in the prior art, as exemplified by the teachings of Chen, and requires only routine experimentation.
 The prior art teaches the parameters and objectives involved in the selection of oligonucleotides that function as primers and probes (see Sigma-Aldrich and Chen).
 The prior art is replete with guidance and information necessary to permit the ordinary artisan in the field of nucleic acid detection to design primers and probes to sequences identified in the prior art.
 As discussed above, the ordinary artisan would have been motivated to have designed and tested new primers and probes that function to amplify and detect RSV B in view of the teachings of Chen.

-For the reasons provided above, the ordinary artisan would have been motivated to have designed additional primers and probes and would have had more than a reasonable expectation of success of designing additional primers for RSV B, including the primers comprising or consisting of present SEQ ID NO: 100 and 115 and the probe of SEQ ID NO: 102.
+For the reasons provided above, the ordinary artisan would have been motivated to have designed additional primers and probes and would have had more than a reasonable expectation of success of designing additional primers and probes for RSV B, including primers comprising or consisting of present SEQ ID NO: 100 and 115 and the probe of SEQ ID NO: 102.

-Regarding claims 3 and 4, Chen teaches that the probes can be up to 60 nucleotides in length (e.g., para [0076]).
+Regarding the limitation that the probe is about 26 to about 100 contiguous nucleotides in length, Chen teaches that the probes can be up to 60 nucleotides in length (e.g., para [0076]).

 Regarding claim 7, Chen teaches that the primers can be peptide nucleic acid primers, locked nucleic acid primers, or phosphorothioate modified primers (e.g., para [0029]) and thereby the primers can include a nucleotide analogue.